lukasoppermann/browser-preview/README.md

 2. Double click the `browser-preview.sketchplugin` bundle

 ## Usage
-Simply select an artboard and press `cmd` + `shift` + `+` or select `Preview Artboard` from the Plugin menu.
+Simply select one or multiple artboards / layers and press `cmd` + `shift` + `p` or select `Preview Artboard` from the Plugin menu.

-You can customize the shortcut using the default mac keyboard settings or by using a keyboard shortcut plugin like [Keys for sketch](https://github.com/exevil/Keys-For-Sketch).
+You can customize the shortcut using the default mac keyboard settings and assign any shortcut for sketch to `Preview Artboard`.

 If you want your screen to be aligned to the left of the browser window, simply suffix the artboard name with `:left`.
 E.g. "Desktop" would be "Desktop:left".